 U-Skate World, an Instance of the Gray-Scott System

-However, one particular area of the parameter space exhibits patterns with at least as much diversity as Conway's Game of Life and similar systems.
-The images on this page show some of the more common patterns; there are also some illustrations for my 2009 paper and a fairly complete collection of stable patterns here: catalog of patterns.
+The images on this page show some of the more common patterns; there are also some illustrations for my 2009 paper and a fairly large collection of stable patterns here: catalog/gallery of patterns.

-I refer to this particular system (Gray-Scott using the Pearson constants and F=0.0620, k=0.0609) as U-skate world because of the skate, the U-shaped, common, persistent moving object seen in most of the examples below.
+I refer to this particular system (Gray-Scott using the Pearson constants and F=0.0620, k=0.0609) as U-skate world because of the skate, the U-shaped, common, persistent moving object seen in some of the examples below.

 The most common stable shape is a negaton, or negative soliton.
 A true negaton has a circular shape that can exist in any large blue (low U, high V) area.
 The more common "negative solitons" mentioned in most of my Gray-Scott parameter descriptions (such as here and here) are really just a roughly circular interior of a loop.